AJRepo/backupinator/README.md

 #### Examples:

 * This example does the following:
+  * Backs up the directory (and all subdirectories) /path/to/input/directory/ (-i flag)
+  * Specifies the backup directory as /path/to/backup/dir  (-o flag )
-  * Backs up to a mounted directory (-M flag checks that it is mounted first and attempt to remount if not)
+  * Specifies that the backup directory is a mountpoint and attempt to remount if not mounted.
+Errs out if it can't mount ( -M flag)
-  * Specifies the backup directory as /path/to/backup/dir
   * Checks to see if the backup drive has less than 90% filled before backing up to it (-w 90 )
   * Delete directories over 20 days old, (-d 20 )
   * Ignores files/directories named .snap ( -E .snap )
   * Sends errors to errors@example.com (-e errors@example.com)
+  * Sends notifications to admins@example.com (-a admin@example.com)
   * Saves the log file output (-l)

      ./backupinator.sh -l -i /path/to/input/directory/ -o /path/to/backup/dir -M /path/to/backup/dir  -a admin@example.com -w 90 -E .snap -b -e errors@example.com -d 20